Applying to the ADACS Merit Allocation Program

 EoI submission requirements

-The purpose of EoI submissions is to signal your intent to participate in the program and form a basis for a subsequent first discussion with ADACS.
+The purpose of EoI submissions is to signal your intent to participate in the program and to form a basis for a subsequent first discussion with ADACS.
 It is not a commitment to submitting a final application.
 It should:

 - be informative but not more than one page;

 - present a concise description of the problem you are seeking to address (note that we are not interested in proposed solutions or implementation details at this stage); and